How to watch Groundhog Day 2021: stream the Bill Murray movie online from anywhere

 Unfortunately, if you’re out of your country of residence for whatever reason, then geo-blocks will prevent you from connecting to your streaming services and content back home.

 Luckily, there’s a simple fix.
-Downloading a Virtual Private Network (VPN) will let you to change your IP address to that of any country in the world: meaning you can access your preferred VOD platform online from anywhere – just like you would in your own living room.
+Downloading a VPN will let you to change your IP address to that of any country in the world: meaning you can access your preferred VOD platform online from anywhere – just like you would in your own living room.

 Use a VPN to watch Groundhog Day online from anywhere